 - Plan for beyond.
 Sadly, winning the lottery is unlikely to also make you immortal.
 Work with your team right away to sort out your estate planning, including your will, so your family is taken care of if something happens to you.

 - Bank it.
 Don't show up at the cashier counter with a check for millions—talk to the bank's upper management or private banking department ahead of time to discuss the best options for holding large amounts of money.
 Remember, the government only insures individual bank accounts up to $250,000, so think about spreading your wealth around multiple accounts and banks.

 - Set a budget.
 Silly, right?
 You have all the money you'd ever need—why do you need a budget?
 Actually, it's not silly at all.
 Sit down with your advisors and take a hard look at how much you really have after federal, state, and local taxes; what new annual expenses you'll have (for things like property taxes and upkeep and paying your financial team); and how much you want to give to charity.
 Think about future higher-education expenses for your family and how much you'll need in your golden years.
 Then set strict monthly and annual budgets for what's leftover and stick to them.

 - Form a charity and giving plan.
 As soon as people find out you've hit it big, you're going to have to deal with a lot of financial requests from friends, family, and charities.
 Talk to your team about gifting taxation structures and how much you can give each year while still maintaining the lifestyle you desire.
 You may also consider forming an official charity foundation.

 Maintain your perspective and sense of self

-Note: The below tips are merely suggestions and are not financial or legal advice from State Farm.
+Note: These tips are merely suggestions and are not financial or legal advice from State Farm®.
 Please consult professionals for specific advice.